 What is a booster pump?

-- Presence of a tank
+- Fitted with a tank

-- Automatically switches on or off
+- Switches on and off automatically

-When should I use a booster pump?
+When to use a booster pump?

 If you want to irrigate your garden, a booster pump will be most suitable for you: for example, in combination with a hand-held sprayer.
 The pump will switch off as soon as you release the handle.
 Of course, you can also connect impellers or sprinklers to it.
 If you use rainwater in your home, for example for a toilet or washing machine, a booster pump is most suitable because it automatically supplies relatively small amounts of water.
 The pump will also need to switch on and off automatically for these appliances.

 Which booster pump?